Student Tax Document

 NOTE: Unpaid balances and payments received after December 31st will not be included in your calculations for qualified tuition.

-This lists the net amount of certain forms of educational assistance that were received or applied to your student account during the calendar year, regardless of the semester that the funds were intended.
+This lists the net amount of certain forms of educational assistance that were received or applied to your student account during the calendar year.
 The amount in Box 5 may include fee payments and other credits received in the form of grants, scholarships or formal billing arrangements.
-Formal billing arrangements include sponsorship accounts with your employer, local business or a government entity such as AAC or Veteran Affairs.
-Any subsequent adjustments or reductions to educational assistance that occurred in the same calendar year are included in this amount. top
+Formal billing arrangements include sponsorship accounts with your employer, local business or a government entity such as Department of Rehabilitation or Veteran Affairs.
+Any subsequent adjustments or reductions to educational assistance that occurred in the same calendar year are included in this amount.

 What does the check mark in Box 7 Includes amounts for an academic period beginning January March mean?